utlib/collections-uoft/README.md

 # Collections U Of T - Metadata Templates

-This Github repository contains public Collections U of T metadata templates and work flow documentation to support University of Toronto staff in using Collections U of T.
+This page documents public Collections U of T metadata templates and work flows to support University of Toronto staff in using Collections U of T.

 [Collections U of T](https://collections.library.utoronto.ca) is the  University of Toronto Libraries' repository for digitized special collections and archives.
 It provides open access to these digital collections through the [International Image Interoperability Framework (IIIF)](https://iiif.io/) and standard metadata formats.